 \section{Related Work}

-Over the last few years, there have been extensive studies on learning based single-view 3D reconstruction using various 3D representations including voxels~\cite{Yan2016,Girdhar16b,zhu2017rethinking,marrnet,drcTulsiani17,wu2018,Yang_2018_ECCV}, octrees~\cite{hspHane17,ogn2017,wang2018adaptive}, points~\cite{fan2017point}, and primitives~\cite{zou20173d,niu_cvpr18}.
-More recently, Sinha et al.~\cite{Sinha2017} propose a method to generate the surface of an object using geometry images.
+There have been extensive studies on learning-based single-view 3D reconstruction using various 3D representations including voxels~\cite{Yan2016,Girdhar16b,zhu2017rethinking,marrnet,drcTulsiani17,wu2018,Yang_2018_ECCV}, octrees~\cite{hspHane17,ogn2017,wang2018adaptive}, points~\cite{fan2017point}, and primitives~\cite{zou20173d,niu_cvpr18}.
+More recently, Sinha et al.~\cite{Sinha2017} propose to generate the surface of an object using geometry images.
 Tang et al.~\cite{tang2019skeleton} use shape skeletons for surface reconstruction, however, their method requires additional shape primitives dataset.
 Groueix et al.~\cite{groueix2018} present AtlasNet to generate surfaces of 3D shapes using a set of parametric surface elements.
 Wang et al.~\cite{wang2018pixel2mesh} introduce a graph-based network Pix2Mesh to reconstruct 3D manifold shapes from input images whereas Wang et al.~\cite{wang20193dn} present 3DN to reconstruct a 3D shape by deforming a given source mesh.